WRITING THE APPLICATION

 F. Go to the appointment.
 Don’t worry about the lineup for the bank machine!
 Just tell the security dude or bank employee who you’re there to see, and see them.

 G. State your purpose and let the banking staff helping you that your goal is to set up a ‘non-business trust account for the purposes of immigration.’
 If this is new for them, you may have to explain how private sponsorship works.
 Let them know that this is money that will be held until the refugees arrive, at which point it will be transferred to them, in instalments, to live on during their first year.
+Note that the account should be savings, not chequing, since chequing accounts usually have a monthly fee.

 H. Get ready for a surprise.
 Some bank employees, especially those at branches outside of downtown Toronto, are not familiar with private sponsorship or what the bank needs to do.
 So you may have to talk them through it, using the sample paperwork from step #9 as your guide.
 Also, things change – as of May 2021, the Royal Bank of Canada, for example, put in a new policy that they would only create business trust accounts for immigration.
 At TD, however, it’s still non-business accounts.
+And some branches appear to make up their own rules.

 I. Confirm the details.
 The bank should take the details of both sponsors, since they’re the two signatories on the account, along with their home address and other identifying information.
 And if you’re lucky, the bank will also make note of the refugee’s name (as spelled on their UNHCR card).
 But that’s just for the ‘notes’ on the account.
 The actual two account holders are the sponsors.
 Once the papers are printed up, check to make sure everyone’s names are spelled correctly.